eProsima/Integration-Service-docs/docs/examples/different_protocols/pubsub/fiware-ros2.rst

 ROS 2 pub to FIWARE
 -----------------------

-To enable communication from *ROS 2* to *FIWARE*, open three terminals:
+To enable communication from *ROS 2* to *FIWARE*, open two terminals:

 * In the first terminal, go to the :code:`is-workspace` folder, source the *ROS 2* and local installations, and execute *eProsima Integration Service* with the :code:`integration-service` command followed by the